 The Alpina has more exclusive exterior content.
 It features 21-inch 20-spoke BBS wheels, front and rear spoilers that improve stability at speed, a unique rear valance, two double exhaust outlets, and a ride height that is lowered 15 mm up front and 10 mm in the rear.

 The BMW 7 Series interior offers the best contemporary automobile craftsmanship and technology have to offer.
 Unfortunately, it also offers some of the most complicated.
 Whether the good outweighs the bad depends on personal taste and predilection.
 We sometimes find it overwhelming.
 Many owners adapt to it, however, and have no complaints.

-First, the good: Great interior lighting, and the world's best backup video camera, including those that incorporate top and side views.
+First, the good: Great interior lighting, and the world's best rearview video camera, including those that incorporate top and side views.
 The doors open way wide, for easy entry and exit.
 The dash is low, thin and lovely, with a great instrument cluster featuring a clean, crisp speedometer, tach, temp and gas gauges.
 The large 10.2-inch screen with navigation and all its menus is very readable.
 The leather-wrapped steering wheel is just about perfect, and some drivers will find its audio controls close to salvation.

 More good: luxurious leather, even in the base Nappa trim grade, and genuine polished wood available in several choices.
 We absolutely loved the stitched leather dashboard that's optional on the 750 models and standard on the 760Li.